Sometimes just hearing the words “Eco-Tourism” seems like you’re asked to obligatory stay at a farm, help the owner take out the weeds in the garden.

 The choice and variety of public transit is huge.
 Virtually all cities have a public transportation system that can save on cost and greatly lessen the environmental impact of travel.

 Choosing any type of public transportation while traveling reduces your carbon footprint compared to getting in a private car and driving to your destination.

 Be an Advocate or Ambassador

 Share what you learn traveling on Facebook.
-Talk with others.
+Talk to others.
 Share details about the CULTURE and people where you travel.

 Raise awareness of places, issues and the need for conservation.

 One example of this principle in action is the conservation of the highly endangered Rwandan Gorilla.
-A Significant portion of revenue from a well organized tourism industry in Rwanda goes toward conservation of the gorillas.
+A significant portion of revenue from the well-organized tourism industry in Rwanda goes toward conservation of the gorillas.

 This effort was initially made possible because ‘someone’ traveled to the region to study the gorillas and reported to others what he had learned.